-TOP Steps to Migrate 10 Insider Risk
+TOP Steps to Migrate to 10 Whole Person Insider Threat Management

 Insider threats refer to harmful actions by trusted individuals who have access to an organization's resources - ranging from sensitive data theft and data exfiltration to sabotage, espionage, fraud, and workplace violence.
 Thwarting insider threats is challenging, as insiders have legitimate access to sensitive data and have elevated access privileges.
 To address this growing concern, many organizations are enhancing their program by migrating to a whole person risk assessment approach.